Particular/docs.particular.net/nservicebus/rabbitmq/rabbitmqclient-nuget.md

 ### The current nuget dependency

-To address this, starting with NServiceBus.RabbitMQ version 2.1.3, the package will target a "current Minor" range i.e. `≥ CurrentMajor.CurrentMinor.0 && < CurrentMajor.NextMinor.0`.
+To address this, starting with NServiceBus.RabbitMQ version 2.1.3, the package will target a "current Minor" range i.e. `≥ CurrentMajor.CurrentMinor && < CurrentMajor.NextMinor`.
 This is a compromise between the above two approaches.
 It allows some movement between RabbitMQ.Client versions while reducing the chance of breaking API changes.
 It also results in fewer deployments of NServiceBus.RabbitMQ to keep in sync.

 So, after an upgrade of the RabbitMQ.Client nuget, if you have any problems with the above exceptions it is most likely a breaking API change.
 In that scenario please [Contact Us](http://particular.net/contactus) or raise an issue in the [NServiceBus.RabbitMQ GitHub Repository](https://github.com/Particular/NServiceBus.RabbitMQ).